wagonhelm/Bird_Up/README.md

 ## 📑 Project Details

 ## Inspiration
-People eat a lot of eggs, in fact, according to [statistics](https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) in 2019, consumption of eggs in the United States was estimated at 293.6$ per person.
+People eat a lot of eggs, in fact, according to [statistics](https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) in 2019, consumption of eggs in the United States was estimated at 293.6 eggs per person.
 Thus on average, a person spends about 411$ per year on eggs as the [average price](https://www.statista.com/statistics/183678/per-capita-consumption-of-eggs-in-the-us-since-2000/) was 1.4$ in 2019.

 Due to inflation, many may choose to raise their own chickens.
 However, that requires commitment, we aim to help automate this process.